Commentary: The Boeing 737 MAX 8 panic sweeping through the world needs a cure

 In the months after the JT610 crash, changes announced by Boeing include software enhancements and updates to the MCAS displays, operation manuals and crew training that seek to reduce the potential for conflict between pilot action, data displayed in the cockpit and automated software responses.

-Amid the rush to temporary suspend the Boeing 737 MAX 8, though with the US a holdout, passengers can also make decisions to reduce their safety risks.
+Amid the rush to temporary suspend the Boeing 737 MAX 8, passengers can also make decisions to reduce their safety risks.

 THE RUSH TO SUSPEND THE 737-800 MAX